Skip to footer content

 While functional, Interop comes with serious limitations:

-• Windows Only: It only runs on Windows.
-No support for Linux or macOS.
+• Windows Only: No support for Linux or macOS.

-• Poor Server-Side Compatibility: Running Interop in background services, CI/CD pipelines, or web servers is unreliable and often results in errors like HRESULT: 0x800706B5.
+• Poor Server-Side Compatibility: Unreliable in services, CI/CD pipelines, or web servers.

-• Harder Error Handling: Errors thrown by COM InterOp are often vague and hard to debug.
+• Harder Error Handling: COM errors are vague and difficult to debug.

 using PowerPoint = Microsoft.Office.Interop.PowerPoint;